teemtee/tmt/README.rst

     for requesting the reboot, variables ``REBOOTCOUNT`` and ``RSTRNT_REBOOTCOUNT`` contain number of reboots as well.

-TMT_GUEST_HOSTNAME, TMT_GUEST_ROLE
+TMT_TOPOLOGY_BASH, TMT_TOPOLOGY_YAML
-    The hostname of the guest on which the test is running, and the multihost role of the guest, if it was specified in plan's ``provision`` step, via ``role`` key.
+    Paths of files describing existing guests, their roles and the guest on which the test is running.
+Format of these files is described at :ref:`/spec/plans/guest-topology`.

-TMT_ROLE_*
-    Space-separated list of guests of a given role.
-Each known role spawns a variable, listing the corresponding guests.
-For example, for guests with ``role: foo``, ``TMT_ROLE_foo=guest1 guest2 ...`` variable would be available to tests.

-SERVERS
-    A legacy variable, exported for the backward compatibility.
-It contains a list of all guests on which the test is running at the moment.

-    This variable will be removed in the future, it is supported only to make multihost prototype support easier to verify as many current tests were developed with Restraint.

 Plugin Variables